guilhermeorcezi/gitrepo/README.md

 GitRepo
 </h1>

-<p align="center"> A Tic Tac Toe Game with Neomorphism style
+<p align="center"> A React application to show github repositories

 ## Features
 To create that web application was used: